- South Indian music

 - Musical motion: the experience and aesthetics of movement in South Indian raga performance

-The interconnection between music and movement can be observed in everyday life: for example, in the tendency for people to move along with music, and to use motion terms and gestures when teaching non-dance styles.
+The interconnection between music and movement can be observed in everyday life: for example, in the tendency for people to move along with music, and to use motion-related words when talking about music.
 In response, musicologists and ...